Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to take Kerizet.

-If you use Kerizet in any of the described situations, you must remain under medical supervision.
-Your doctor may explain what you should do.
+If you use Kerizet in any of the situations described, you should remain under medical supervision.
+Your doctor can explain what you should do.

 Breast cancer

-Have your breasts regularly examined and contact your doctor as soon as possible if you notice any lump in your breasts.
+Examine your breasts regularly and contact your doctor as soon as possible if you notice any lump in your breasts.

-Breast cancer has been observed at a slightly higher frequency in women taking the pill than in women of the same age who are not taking it.
-If the woman stops taking the pill, the risk decreases gradually, so that 10 years after stopping the risk is the same as that of women who have never taken it.
+Breast cancer has been observed with a slightly higher frequency in women taking the pill than in women of the same age who do not take it.
+If the woman stops taking the pill, the risk decreases gradually, so that 10 years after stopping it, the risk is the same as that of women who have never taken it.
 Breast cancer is rare before the age of 40, but the risk increases as the woman gets older.
-Therefore, the additional number of breast cancers diagnosed is greater the older the age at which the pill was stopped.
-The duration of use of the pill is not as important.
+Therefore, the additional number of breast cancers diagnosed is higher the older the age at which the pill was stopped.
+The duration of pill use is not as important.

-Of every 10,000 women who have taken the pill for up to 5 years and who stop taking it around the age of 20, there will be fewer than one additional case of breast cancer observed 10 years after stopping the pill, which will be added to the 4 cases normally diagnosed in this age group.
-Similarly, of 10,000 women who have taken the pill for up to 5 years and who stop taking it around the age of 30, there will be 5 additional cases, in addition to the 44 cases normally diagnosed.
-In 10,000 women who have taken the pill for up to 5 years and who stop taking it around the age of 40, there will be 20 additional cases, in addition to the 160 cases normally diagnosed.
+Of 10,000 women who have taken the pill for up to 5 years and stop taking it around the age of 20, there will be less than one additional case of breast cancer observed up to 10 years after stopping the pill, which will be added to the 4 cases normally diagnosed in this age group.
+Similarly, of 10,000 women who have taken the pill for up to 5 years and stop taking it around the age of 30, there will be 5 additional cases to the 44 cases normally diagnosed.
+In 10,000 women who have taken the pill for up to 5 years and stop taking it around the age of 40, there will be 20 additional cases to the 160 cases normally diagnosed.

-It is believed that the risk of breast cancer in users of progestin-only pills like Kerizet is similar to that of women taking combined pills, although the data do not allow for clear conclusions.
+It is believed that the risk of breast cancer in users of progestogen-only pills like Kerizet is similar to that of women taking the combined pill, although the data do not allow for clear conclusions to be drawn.

-It appears that the breast cancers found in women taking the pill are less extensive than the breast cancers found in women who are not taking it.
-The cause of the difference in breast cancer risk is unknown.
-It may be that women are more frequently monitored, so that breast cancer is detected earlier.
+The breast cancers found in women taking the pill seem to be less advanced than the breast cancers found in women who do not take it.
+It is not known if the difference in breast cancer risk is due to the pill.
+It could be that women are monitored more frequently, so that breast cancer is detected earlier.

 Thrombosis